hoangtuvungcao/proxvn_tunnel/README.md

 A: Do phần mềm sử dụng kỹ thuật mạng (Tunneling) và nén file (UPX) nên đôi khi bị Windows Defender nhận diện nhầm.
 Hãy thêm folder vào Exclusion (vùng tin cậy).

 ---
+## ⚠️ LICENSE NOTICE

+This project is **FREE TO USE – NON-COMMERCIAL ONLY**.

+✅ You can download, run, and modify it
+❌ You are NOT allowed to sell or monetize it in any form

+Commercial use requires permission from the author.
+---
 © 2026 **ProxVN** • Developed by **TrongDev**